DocumentationAPI ReferenceRelease Notes

 Object StorageAWS S3 Bucket

-Dedicated DatabaseAWS RDS PostgresWe suggest starting with an instance such as db.r6g.large and scaling up if necessary.
-Note that currently we do not support Postgres connections with TLS.
+DatabaseAWS RDS PostgreSQL 16We suggest starting with an instance such as db.r6g.large and scaling up if necessary.
+TLS connections are not currently supported.

-Processing QueueAWS SQSSee the SQS Queue Configuration section for further details
+Processing QueueAWS SQSSee the Queue Configuration section for further details

-External Secrets ManagerAWS Secrets Manager(Optional) Recommended for use with the external secrets operator for securely providing sensitive data to your Deepchecks Self-Hosted Enterprise solution
+Secrets ManagerAWS Secrets Manager(Optional) Recommended for use with the External Secrets Operator for securely providing sensitive data to your deployment

 Identity ProviderCurrently Deepchecks supports Auth0 and Entra ID